Relationship

 Perhaps the most primal indicator of attraction comes from your nose.

 Your partner has to smell right to you.
-Pheromones, the chemicals that attract the opposite sex, are important, and even the timing of a woman's cycle plays a role.
+Pheromones, the chemicals that

 A deep, confident voice is also attractive to women because it is filled with testosterone.